camganderson/camganderson.github.io/teaching.md

 title: Teaching & Mentorship
 ---
 <p align="center">
-<em>We hold so many worlds inside us.
+<em>"We hold so many worlds inside us.
 So many futures.
-It is our radical responsibility to share these worlds, to plant them in the soil of our society as seeds for the type of justice we want and need.</em><br>
+It is our radical responsibility to share these worlds, to plant them in the soil of our society as seeds for the type of justice we want and need."</em><br>
   --adrienne marie brown<br>
   in <a href="https://www.akpress.org/octavia-s-brood.html">"Octavia's Brood: Science Fiction Stories from Social Justice Movements"</a>
 </p>